astropy/photutils/docs/psf.rst

-For this module we take Point Spread Function (PSF), or instrumental Point Spread Function (iPSF) to be the infinite resolution and infinite signal-to-noise flux distribution from a point source on the detector, after passing through optics, dust, atmosphere, etc. By contrast, the function describing the efficiency of the *pixels* of the detector is the Pixel Response Function (sometimes called "PRF", but that acronym is not used here for reasons that will soon be apparent).
+For this module we take Point Spread Function (PSF), or instrumental Point Spread Function (iPSF) to be the infinite resolution and infinite signal-to-noise flux distribution from a point source on the detector, after passing through optics, dust, atmosphere, etc. By contrast, the function describing the responsivity variations across individual *pixels* is the Pixel Response Function (sometimes called "PRF", but that acronym is not used here for reasons that will soon be apparent).
 The convolution of the PSF and pixel response function, when discretized onto the detector (i.e. a rectilinear CCD grid), is the effective PSF (ePSF) or Point Response Function (PRF).
 (This latter terminology is the